nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 I mean, I'm Firebrand, so don't I get like a a bonus of some sort?
 That will affect the, that will affect the the target number.
 Wow.
 Freaking.
 Go ahead.

+---

+### Session Play - Part 3

 Oh, yeah.
 Oh, nice.
 Okay.
 I'm taking it.
 So yeah.

 So you go back and forth with him and he kind of like Azure Azure, you know, trying to get get things a little bit, little bit more congenial.
 You know, you start laying on the charm and and that kind of thing.
 And given that you are given that you have the reputation that you do with the goblins, you know, you're able to you're able to kinda get him to be a little bit more amenable.
 The general gist of what you get, and I'm just gonna give you a few things and then we can basically dig in deeper if, you know, if to to whatever what else you wanna know.
 But the general gist of what you get is that him and the goblins that were attacking you guys were under the control of a different goblin tribe.

-And then, and that goblin tribe was named is the Firewalker tribe.
+And then, and that goblin tribe was named is the Fire Walker tribe.
 Oh.
 They it's, this is effectively like they were, in in in they they were effectively like war slaves.
 And they yeah.
-And they had a and there was some sort of magical control that the Firewalker tribe had on them, and that broke about a day and a half ago.
+And they had a and there was some sort of magical control that the Fire Walker tribe had on them, and that broke about a day and a half ago.

 And since then, him and the rest of the goblins that were under the control of this magical thing, have basically gone back to the base camp in the burning woods because they don't really have anywhere else to go.
 And they themselves are, actually part of a number of different goblin tribes.
 So this is kind of like A hodgepodge of goblins?
 Right.
 But we still don't know how many.